Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Introduction

 \subsection{Asymptotics of relative volumes}

-The Bouche-Catlin-Tian-Zelditch asymptotic expansion of Bergman kernels is a fundamental result in complex geometry describing the asymptotic behavior of the $L^2$-norms associated to large tensor powers of a positive Hermitian line bundle.
-As noticed in \cite{BB}, it can be reformulated as an asymptotic expansion for the logarithmic volume ratio of such $L^2$-norms.
-More specifically, define the \emph{relative volume} of two norms $\n,\n'$ on an $N$-dimensional complex vector space $V$ as
+The Bouche--Catlin--Tian--Zelditch asymptotic expansion of Bergman kernels~\cite{Bouche,Cat,Tian,Zel} is a fundamental result in complex geometry, which describes the asymptotic behavior of the $L^2$-norms associated to large tensor powers of a positive Hermitian line bundle.
+As noticed in~\cite{BB}, it can be reformulated as an asymptotic expansion for the logarithmic volume ratio of such $L^2$-norms, as follows.